nus-cs2103/website-base/admin/common-notices-fragment.md

 <box type="info">

 You are encouraged to ==try this week's tutorial questions _before_ the actual tutorial==.
-Otherwise we might not have enough time to finish all the questions during the tutorial hour.
+Otherwise, we might not have enough time to finish all the questions during the tutorial hour.
 </box>
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->